ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 are subject to these issues.

 There are many situations where HSMs can not naturally correct their internal system clocks.
-For example, consider a HSM hosting a trust anchor and usually kept offline and booted up infrequently in an network without a reliable time management service.
+For example, consider a HSM hosting a trust anchor and usually kept offline and booted up infrequently in a network without a reliable time management service.
 Another example is a smart card which boots up only when held against an NFC reader.

 When a timestamp generated from a HSM is evaluated, the expected behavior of the system clock SHOULD be considered.

 More specifically, the timestamp SHOULD NOT be relied on for establishing the freshness of the evidence generated by a HSM.
 Instead, Verifiers SHOULD rely on other provisions such as the "nonce" attribute of the "transaction" entity, introduced this specification.

+Furthermore, the internal system clock of HSMs SHOULD NOT be relied on to enforce expiration policies.
 --- back

 # Samples